Festival of Student Achievement

 Poster presentation recognized or displayed at a conference - SHOW IT!

-FOSA Submissions were accepted through Friday, April 1st until 5pm.
+FOSA Submissions are accepted through Friday, March 31st until 5pm.
 All submissions required a brief abstract describing the work to be presented.

 Student Development and Leadership Awards

 Presented to a senior student who has gone above and beyond in their service to other students and campus organizations during their time at Rockhurst University.

 Living the Mission Emerging Student Leader Award (2 Awards Presented)

 Given to one Freshman and one sophomore that has shown exemplary leadership skills over the last academic year through student organizations, service, or a commitment to the Rockhurst Mission.

 Living the Mission Advanced Leadership Award (2 Awards Presented)

 Given to two students who are either a junior or senior on campus that have shown exemplary leadership skills over the last academic year through student organizations, service, or a commitment to the Rockhurst Mission.